ansys/pyansys-sound/doc/source/api/index.rst

 API reference
 =============

-This section describes the public classes, methods, and attributes of the PyAnsys Sound API.
+This section describes how to use Python to interact programmatically with PyAnsys Sound.

 .. module:: ansys.sound.core